syncfusion-content/blazor-docs/blazor/file-manager/how-to/customize-http-handler.md

 ```

-Now it can authorize the server response based on the authorized role that is assigned by the client application, as shown below.
+Now it can authorize the FileManager server response based on the authorized role that is assigned by the client application, as shown below.

 ```cshtml